lexDAO/Grants/README.md

 Please send your $LxGrntCrd reward request to our credKali at https://app.kali.gg/daos/42161/0x03d5222ef39dfeefd68e0a1bc22811cee618db7c/propose and notify grants.lead@lexdao.org that you've done it.

-We'll decide later how $LxGrntCrd will be honored or how it'll be redeemed, but $LxGrntCrd likely include redemption for a max percentage of total hours contributed to work for membership.
+We'll decide later how $LxGrntCrd will be honored or how it'll be redeemed, but $LxGrntCrd will likely include redemption for a max percentage of total hours contributed to work for membership.
+Please note that if you do not honor this attestation, we migth have to shut down the experiment via our at least 52% at all times majority:

+* "I promise not to trade $LxGrntCrd with another person unless a proposal passes in this credKali that allows me to do so; I acknowledge that lexgrants.eth might toggle $LxGrntCrd back to non-transferable if I break my promise not to trade $LxGrntCrd."

 You do not need to be a [LexDAO member](https://lexdao.org/membership) to qualify.